 Bad Street Brawler (USA)

-About Bad Street Brawler (USA)
+What is Bad Street Brawler (USA)?

 Starting Bad Street Brawler on the NES feels like stepping into a gritty, side-scrolling brawler where the emphasis is on straightforward combat and urban chaos.
 The pacing is deliberate, with a focus on moving through stages filled with street toughs and hazards.
 Early moments hook players through simple punch and kick combos, but the rough controls and repetitive enemy patterns quickly become apparent.
 The game's audio and visuals evoke a late 80s action vibe, though the presentation is somewhat basic compared to other titles of the era.